 7. Fizz Sports Bar – Labelled as a “Perfect Bar”.

 “Great Bar.
-Very friendly staff and owner.
-Good music and atmosphere on Saturday nights with the house dj” – Dipesh K, Google Reviews.
+Amiable staff and owner.
+Good music and atmosphere on Saturday nights with the house Dj” – Dipesh K, Google Reviews.

 The Fizz Sports Bar is a short walk away from Kenton Overground, Underground and National Rail station on Kenton Road.